NORTHERN RARE EARTH

 Access & Location

-- Access is convenient via the paved 138 Highway.
-The property may also be reachable by boat on the Nabisipi River over a distance of 8 km.
-Additionally, a 6 km ATV trail could potentially be used or refurbished.
+Access is convenient via the paved 138 Highway.
+A 6 km ATV trail allows an optimal access to most parts of the property.
+Additionnally, the property may also be reachable by boat on the Nabisipi River over a distance of 8 km.

 Geological Setting

-- Regional geology consists of augen granite gneisses, foliated granite gneisses and metamorphised paragneisses.
+Regional geology consists of augen granite gneisses, foliated granite gneisses, gabbros and metamorphised paragneisses.